mehdibha/mehdibha/README.md

 I made a goal this year to become a serial product maker who is shipping one product per month, you can follow my journey on social media.

 #### WORKING ON
-- 📋 [dotUI](https://github.com/mehdibha/dotUI): React copy paste components, hooks, icons, pages and more.
+- 📋 [dotUI](https://github.com/mehdibha/dotUI): Accessible, mobile friendly, modern UI components.

 #### WHAT I'VE BUILT
 - 🎨 [Palettify](https://github.com/mehdibha/palettify): Get an instant preview for your theme with palettify.
 Export your theme in one click.